The Buffalo Theatre District

 Today, Buffalo's Theatre District lives up to its name.
 Here's a quick list of today's active theaters: Shea's Performing Arts Center, Alleyway Theatre, The Irish Classical Theatre Company, Road Less Traveled Theater, the offices of Shakespeare in the Park, 710 Main Theatre, Shea's Smith Theatre and Buffalo United Artists.
 There are many others outside of the district and 22 theaters in total within the Theatre Alliance of Buffalo, an organization on WNY theater companies aimed to strengthen and enhance marketing, coordination and the development of the theaters within the organization.
 For more information on the group, please visit The Theatre Alliance of Buffalo's website.

 Below are a few of my favorite images from over the years taken in and around the Theatre District.
-One of my all time favorites and best selling photographs is an image standing in front of the iconic sign facing south: (found here).
-The information in this article was summarized and paraphrased from numerous sources, including public records from the City of Buffalo, Buffalo Place, the Theatre District Association of Western New York and The Theatre Alliance of Buffalo.
-For a list of activities and events happening in the district, check out Visit Buffalo Niagara or Step Out Buffalo for a calendar of events.
-I truly hope you enjoyed the article and photography!
+The information in this article was summarized and paraphrased from numerous sources, including public records from the City of Buffalo, Buffalo Place, the Theatre District Association of WNY and the Theatre Alliance of Buffalo.